nashiradeer/hydrogen-i18n/README.md

 If this project helps you, consider donating.
 You can donate through Nashira Deer's [PayPal](https://www.paypal.com/donate/?business=QQGMTC3FQAJF6&no_recurring=0&item_name=Thanks+for+donating+for+me%2C+this+helps+me+a+lot+to+continue+developing+and+maintaining+my+projects.&currency_code=USD) or [GitHub Sponsor](https://github.com/sponsors/nashiradeer).

+## Features

+- `tokio`: Enables Tokio-based async functions.
+- `test-util`: Enables the necessary features to run the tests.

 ## Credits

 Hydrogen I18n is a Nashira Deer project licensed under the [MIT License](https://github.com/nashiradeer/hydrogen-i18n/blob/main/LICENSE.txt).